JuliaGeo/MapTiles.jl/TileProviders.jl/README.md

 Provider map tiles in a `Provider` object.

-Complete urls to tiles can be retrieved with `geturl(provider, x::Int, x::Integer, z::Integer)`.
+Complete urls to tiles can be retrieved with `geturl(provider::Provider, x::Int, x::Integer, z::Integer)`.

 A custom provider can be provided with: